Geosynchronous/P6-Mobile-Portfolio/README.md

 ```
 -  All the ratings increased, though again page loading optimization is still needed to make this page really sweet

+2:49 PM

+- **BROWSER & DEVICE Results**
+- On mobile safari and chrome, on iphone 5s & iPad2, the page only renders to the first two pizza and the slider does not function...
+- On my i5 Macbook Pro, Safari acts just like on the mobile devices, and then everthing seems to work on Chrome, Canary, Firefox and Opera.
+- These results do not worry me as the intent of the project was Performance Optimization, not Browser Optimization